nicholaswilde/recipes/docs/asian/crispy-peanut-tofu-&-cauliflower-rice-stir-fry.md

 ### Step 3

 Once pressed, slice tofu into roughly 1/2-inch cubes and arrange on the parchment-lined baking sheet in a single layer.
 Ensure they aren't touching so they will crisp up.
 Bake for 20 to 25 minutes to dry/firm the tofu.

+!!! note

-NOTE: At 20 minutes, the tofu should be chewy, and at 25 minutes, the tofu should be more crispy.
+    At 20 minutes, the tofu should be chewy, and at 25 minutes, the tofu should be more crispy.
 Bake according to preference.

 ### Step 4